top of page

 How ideas are kept, connected, and allowed to compound.

-A Zettelkasten is simply an index-card system: small notes, each capturing a single idea, observation, or question, deliberately linked to related notes so they can be found again later.
-I’ve used some version of this approach for decades.
+A Zettelkasten is simply an index-card system — small notes, each capturing a single idea, observation, question, or reference, explicitly linked to related notes so they can be found again later.
+For many years I did this with physical cards, pens, and highlighters.
 What’s changed is the medium, not the logic.

 What the Zettelkasten actually is